HypothesisWorks/hypothesis/guides/strategies-that-shrink.rst

 we would like deleting any single step to still give us a valid buffer (though perhaps one which doesn't reproduce the bug).

-That means that we need to choose from the same list of options every time, even though some might be ruled out by preconditions.
-We now implement this mainly via the 'shrink open' trick (it's very versatile), but have used other approaches in the past.
+That means that we need to choose from the same list of rules every time, even though a different subset might ruled out by preconditions if we delete one of the earlier steps.
+This is implemented using a variant of "lucky generation": we choose an index into the full list of rules, and if it's valid we're done.
+If not, calculate the list of valid rules, choose one, and write the index of the chosen rule to the buffer.
+Deleting two adjacent blocks ("invalid index" and "valid choice") will then leave only a valid index!

 When choosing a possible value for a "bundle" in stateful testing (analogous to a stask of variables), we use an index from the *end* and can